-These objectives are designed to ensure that the HFEA continues to regulate the sector to a continuing high level of quality, in the interests of patients, donors, donor-conceived people and our other stakeholders.
+These objectives will help us to deliver our overall strategy, and are designed to ensure that the HFEA regulates clinics to a continuing high level of quality, in the interests of patients, donors, donor-conceived people and our other stakeholders.
 The HFEA must also manage itself effectively as a responsible public body.
-We must ensure that our statutory duties are met, and are met well, for the ultimate benefit of both patients and the sector we regulate.
-We must also continue to be a reflective and open organisation that constantly seeks both improvements and efficiencies.
+We must ensure that our statutory duties are met, and are met well, for the ultimate benefit of patients and the clinics we regulate.
+We must also continue to be a reflective and open organisation that constantly seeks improvements and efficiencies.